texcoffier/qrbug/DOC/config.md

 You can create/update a selector with the following method : `selector(selector_id, expression)`

 - **Expression** (string) : A Python expression that evaluates to a boolean (whether the dispatcher can run).
 The following variables are accessible in this expression :
-  - `user` : An instance of the User class.
-The User who declared this incident belongs to this group.
+  - `incident` : The incident to check, and so the Thing and the Failure.
+  - `source` : The incident that triggered the dispatcher.
-  - `thing` : An instance of the Thing class.
-Represents the Thing that the incident happened on.
+  - `report` : The report that triggered the dispatcher.
-  - `failure` : An instance of the Failure class.
-Represents the Failure that was reported in the incident.
+  - `qrbug` : To have access to useful functions and data.

 #### Action
 An Action is a piece of code that runs when a dispatcher (see later) calls it.